Post-training Quantization on Diffusion Models: PTQ on Diffusion Models

 $L_{0}$ uses a separate discrete decoder derived from $\mathcal{N}(\mathbf{x}_{0}; \boldsymbol{\mu}_{\theta}(\mathbf{x}_1, 1), \boldsymbol{\Sigma}_{\theta}(\mathbf{x}_1, 1))$. $L_{T}$ does not depend on $\theta$, it is close to zero if $q(x_{T}|x_{0})\approx \mathcal{N}(0,I)$.
 The remain term $L_{t-1}$ is a KL-divergence to directly compare $p_{\theta}(x_{t-1}|x_{t})$ to \textit{diffusion process} posterior that is tractable when $x_{0}$ is conditioned,

 This is the training process of the diffusion model.
 After obtaining the well-trained noise estimation model $p_\theta(\mathbf{x}_{t-1} \vert\mathbf{x}_t)$ in Eq.~\ref{equa:p_theta}, given a random noise, we can generate samples through the \textit{denoising process} by iterative sampling $\mathbf{x}_{t-1}$ from $p_\theta(\mathbf{x}_{t-1} \vert\mathbf{x}_t)$ until we receive $\mathbf{x}_0$.
+Detailed information can be found in the surveys~\cite{yang2022diffusionsurvey,croitoru2022diffusionsurvey}.
 Since the iterative process for denoising from noise input to synthetic images is extremely long (\eg, pioneer work, DDPM~\cite{ho2020denoising} requires 4000 steps for generating a sample from noise), as illustrated in Fig.~\ref{fig:diffusion_illustration} (left); and the networks for estimating the noise in each denoising iteration is very deep and complicated, as illustrated in Fig.~\ref{fig:diffusion_illustration} (right).
 The inference of the diffusion model is expensive.

 \textbf{Post-training Quantization} takes a well-trained network and selects the quantization parameters for the weight tensor and activation tensor in each layer.
-We use the quantization parameters, scaling factor $s$, and zero point $z$ to transform a tensor to the quantized tensor~\footnote{Since uniform quantization is widely used, we focus on uniform quantization in our paper.}.
+We use the quantization parameters, scaling factor $s$, and zero point $z$ to transform a tensor to the quantized tensor\footnote{We focus on uniform quantization since it is the most widely used.}.
 One of the most widely used methods to select the parameters is to minimize the error caused by quantization.
 The quantization error $L_{quant}$ is formulated as:

 where $X_{sim}$ is the de-quantized tensor, and $\text{Metric}$ is the metric function to evaluate the distance of $X_{sim}$ and the full-precision tensor $X_{fp}$.
 MSE, cosine distance, L1 distance, and KL divergence are commonly used metric functions.
 The quantization process can be formulated as: